ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Quantile, Service instance name` |
 {: caption="Table 9.
 Consume message conversion time metric metadata" caption-side="bottom"}

-Ideally zero, as nonzero indicates clients are experiencing more latency because of using an older protocol level.
-Those clients are down-level and should be upgraded.
+Ideally zero, as nonzero indicates that clients are experiencing more latency because of using an older protocol level.
+Those clients are down-level and must be upgraded.
 Ensure that all clients are at the latest levels.

 ### Estimated connected clients percentage
 {: #ibm_eventstreams_kafka_recommended_max_connected_clients_percent}